 Red Sox vs. Blue Jays Highlights

-Vladimir Guerrero Jr. launched a two-run homer and George Springer crushed a three-run jack to lead the Blue Jays' 9-0 win over the Red Sox
+Teoscar Hernández homered and Danny Jansen went 3-for-4 with a homer and five RBIs in the Blue Jays' 10-0 win over the Red Sox

-Vladimir Guerrero Jr. launched a two-run homer and George Springer crushed a three-run jack to lead the Blue Jays' 9-0 win over the Red Sox
+Teoscar Hernández homered and Danny Jansen went 3-for-4 with a homer and five RBIs in the Blue Jays' 10-0 win over the Red Sox

-VANCOUVER — The B.C.
-Lions, who struggled in Saturday's 25-11 loss to the Calgary Stampeders, have lost one of their biggest offensive weapons.
-The CFL team confirmed Monday afternoon that veteran receiver Bryan Burnham suffered a fractured wrist in Saturday's setback and will be placed on the six-game injured list this week.
-Burnham led B.C.
-(9-4) with 58 receiving yards against the Stampeders.
-The Lions remain hopeful that both Burnham and injured quarterback Nathan Rourke will return in time
+PARIS — Canadians Brandie Wilkerson and Sophie Bukovec were eliminated from the Paris Elite16 beach volleyball event after splitting a pair of matches on Friday.
+The Toronto duo started the day by dropping a 2-0 (21-16, 21-18) decision to Kelly Cheng and Betsi Flit of the United States.
+Cheng led all players with 27 points, while Bukovec scored 13 for Canada.
+Wilkerson chipped in with 10.
+The loss prevented Wilkerson and Bukovec from advancing to the tournament's quarterfinals.
+The Canadian pair

 CALGARY — The Western Hockey League and the Orange Shirt Society announced a new partnership on Thursday with initiatives to recognize and commemorate the legacy of residential schools.
 Orange Shirt Day, formally called National Day for Truth and Reconciliation, is a statutory holiday that will be held on Friday.
 The WHL says its commissioned a special WHL Truth and Reconciliation logo, designed by Métis artist Kim Vizi-Carmen of Pinerock Graphics that will be worn as a helmet decal by all WHL p